paoahu/JavaEasyCorders/README.md

 - **Structured Lessons:** Each lesson is carefully crafted to introduce a core concept of Java programming.
 Topics range from basic syntax and variables to more complex subjects like object-oriented programming and exception handling.
 - **Practical Exercises:** After each lesson, you'll find exercises that challenge you to apply what you've learned.
 These practical tasks help reinforce your understanding and improve your coding skills.
 - **Solutions:** Don't worry if you get stuck!
-Solutions are provided for each exercise so you can check your work or get a hint on how to proceed.
+Solutions are provided for each exercise so you can check your work.

 **Goals of this course:**